Tiger (2017 film): Production

 In August 2014 Pradeep, Tharun Kishore Sudhir and Nanda Kishore Decided to a project together.
 Tharun kishore Sudhir wrote the script just for Pradeep and his elder brother Nanda Kishora decided to Direct.
 The film was started under the banner of Inchara Film Factory which produced its first film under the producer Smt.
 Chikkaboramma.
-This is Pradeep's come back movie and is expected to do very well at the box office as it has the best technicians of the Kannada film industry and is made with a rich production value.
 This is the last appearance of the Indian actor Om Puri on a Kannada film before his death.